flojoy-ai/studio/README.md

 ## Run Flojoy without Docker (Mac/Linux only)

 1. Clone this repo
 2. Make sure that you have Python 3, Redis, and Node already installed.
-Please note that this project requires Python 3.
+Please note that this project requires Python
 3. `cd` into the project root
-4. Install the required python packages: `python3 -m pip install -U -r requirements.txt`
-5. Install npm packages: `npm install`
-6. Run `$ sh mac_startup.sh`
+4. Run `$ sh mac_start_up.sh`

    - If you have `virtualenv` installed you can provide the path to the virtualenv folder as follows `sh mac_start_up.sh -v venv2`
    - You can provide optional argument `-r` which will shut down the existing redis server and spin up a fresh one
-   - If you have not installed npm packages manually, provide `-n` argument to install packages.
+   - You can provide `-n` argument to skip installing Javascript packages.
-   - If you have not installed python packages manually, provide `-p` argument to install required python packages.
+   - You can provide `-p` argument to skip installing python packages.
    - Optionally you can provide port number followed by `-P` argument to run backend server on specific port.
+   - You can provide a branch name for [APPS](https://github.com/flojoy-io/apps) submodule to pull latest changes from that branch by providing branch name followed by `--apps_branch` argument. i.e `sh mac_start_up.sh --apps_branch main`
+   - You can provide a branch name for [NODES](https://github.com/flojoy-io/nodes) submodule to pull latest changes from that branch by providing branch name followed by `--nodes_branch` argument. i.e `sh mac_start_up.sh --nodes_branch main`

 # Running ElectronJS locally